 What is your approach to wedding photography?

 My goal is to give you a comfortable, stress-free photography experience where you know you can trust me to handle the important job of memorializing your unique love story.
 We will be in touch many times before the day arrives and I aim to be a helpful resource to you throughout your wedding planning process.
 All wedding packages come with a complimentary engagement shoot so that we have an opportunity to connect/practice working together before the big day.
 My shooting style is very relaxed, fun, and direction-heavy.
 We’ll work together to create natural, candid poses that capture the true essence of your love and provide you with a set of amazing photos in addition to your wedding day portraits!
 Leading up to the wedding day, I will work with you to create your timeline so we can ensure that the right amount of time is allocated for everything photography-related.
 I also send out a detailed questionnaire to my couples to ensure that we are on the same page for each aspect of the day.
-This planning and communication prior to the wedding day allows me to take a more photojournalistic approach on the wedding day and allows you to not have to worry that I may miss an important moment.
+This planning and communication prior to the wedding day allows me to take a more photojournalistic approach and allows you to not have to worry that I may miss an important moment.
 I am as unobtrusive as possible, but still be able to fully capture all those details and moments that will fleetingly pass you by while you’re focusing on getting married.
 During any scheduled portrait times I will jump in with lots of direction so we can keep things moving smoothly, and otherwise you can always expect to see me shooting in the corner of your eye; you’ll never be wondering where the photographer is!

 Why do you want to be our wedding photographer?

-Simply put, I think life is endlessly beautiful but very difficult to fully experience.
-There’s always so much going on around us, so many special moments, that we aren’t even aware of and will pass us by.
+Simply put, I think life and love are endlessly beautiful but very difficult to fully experience.
+There’s always so much going on around us, so many special moments we aren’t even aware of passing us by.
 I want you to be able to re-experience and appreciate the little moments, details, and feelings that pass you by on your wedding day.
-Wedding days are quick and overwhelming; they are undoubtedly wonderful days filled with joy, but being the bride and groom you will be the center of attention.
+Weddings are quick and overwhelming; they are undoubtedly wonderful days filled with joy, but being the bride and groom you will be the center of attention.
 You just won’t have the time, energy, or even awareness to fully appreciate each and every moment and detail of the carefully constructed day.
 Your focus is to get married, keep on schedule, and have a great few hours with all your loved ones.
-As the center of attention, there’s only so much you can do to fully experience your wedding, and appreciate the love you have created.
+As the center of attention, there’s only so much you can do to fully experience your wedding and appreciate the love you have created.
 One of the only ways to fully appreciate the love you created on your wedding day, is to be able to see your wedding, in all it’s glory, after you’re already married.
 I say this because, as you go through life and your marriage, you’ll become aware of many new perspectives, and new ways of thinking.
 Being able to re-experience your wedding day, with awareness, and each new perspective will bring you joy for many years to come.
 As your photographer, you can depend on me to keep all this in mind, and to allow you to fully experience all the details and moments you could only experience so much of while you were focusing on getting married.

 My favorite part of being your photographer, by far, is the moment when I deliver your final collection.
 I’m always nervous before a delivery.
 I’m very critical of myself and hold myself to very high standards for every project.
 But when I hear from my clients that they absolutely love their images, just knowing I’ve done my job well and satisfied those who have put their trust and faith in me means everything to me.
 It’s what fuels me and is the reason I keep photographing.